YacGroup/yacguide/CONTRIBUTING.md

 The parameters `<storepass>` and `<keypass>` are the keystore and key passwords for signing the APK file.

+The optional make parameter `FLAVOR=stable|dev` can be used to build either the stable or development version.
+By default the stable version is built.

 Run the following commands within the repository root.